Women with muscular, bulky legs in the gym; text reads how to train bulky legs.

 When I was younger I remember being called “thunder thighs.”
 I wasn’t overweight but I had very muscular legs and I envied my friends with slimmer body types.
 I didn’t know it back then but I had a mesomorph (muscular) body type and because I did so much figure skating and rollerblading, I had thick. muscular quads.

 If you are reading this, you’ve got a complaint (or complaints) about your legs and you aren’t alone.
-Probably the biggest issue I’ve helped ladies address with my online training programs is the shape of their legs.
-A lot of the struggle happens because you don’t understand your body type and you don’t know how to train to address it.
+One the biggest issues I’ve helped ladies address with my online training programs is the shape of their legs.
+A lot of the struggle happens because you don’t understand your body type and you don’t know how to train to enhance your natural shape.

-For example, I will never have a massive booty or super shapely legs no matter how hard I train.
+It’s also my job as a coach to help you understand what’s actually possible for your body type so you can set realistic goals and feel great about how you look.
+I can’t emphasize enough just how important it is that you stop comparing yourself to women who don’t have your natural shape, which is a big problem I see all the time.
+For example, I will never have the same glute shape or leg shape as someone with a completely different body type, no matter how hard I train.
 It’s just not possible because of my genetics and the shape I was born with.
-I could spend my whole life feeling dissatisfied about my legs – or I could train them the best way possible and focus on the positive things about my body instead.
+I could spend my whole life feeling dissatisfied about my legs — or I could focus on the positive things about my body instead.

 My job is to help you understand what is possible for your body type so you can set realistic goals and feel great about how you look.